nikitavoloboev/data/business/startups/startups.md

 > The best startup book is one you never open because you're too busy marketing and building your product.

+[YC Startup Directory](https://www.ycombinator.com/companies) is a nice thing to go over to get inspired for things to build.

 ## Notes

 - [Put a price on it](https://www.youtube.com/watch?v=0CDXJ6bMkMY).
 And sell.